richardatval/www.yesproject.org/_posts/2017-08-16-aged-18-24-is-an-ideal-age-to-start-a-business-ricky-tells-us-why.md

 layout: post
 published: true
 title: >-
-  Young people starting their own business is more popular than ever - Ricky tells us why
+  Young people starting their own business is on the increase - Ricky tells us why
 ---

 ![Ricky Shah YES Enterpise]({{site.baseurl}}/img/Ricky-fullsize-web.png)

+###### Ricky Shah (pictured), YES Project Enterprise Officer tells us why more and more young people are starting their own business and how he can help you start-up too.

-##### One in five 18-34 year-olds already have a business idea.
+One in five 18-34 year-olds already have a business idea.
 Young people nearly three times more likely to be unemployed than the rest of the population – the highest level in 20 years – and the volume of new companies rising each year, starting a business is becoming a more popular option.

 The number of self-employed young people has risen dramatically since the start of the economic crisis.